HowToAV talks to InfoComm / AVIXA AV expert Chuck Espinoza about the considerations of designing a high performance audio system.

 When you are building an audio system, commercial audio or a live audio event system, you need to make sure you look at your specifications.

 When you’re thinking about your home, usually you are thinking about home theatre.
 In which you have a perfect eye level screen to your sofa, you have speakers that are set up just at the right spot to hit your ears at the sofa area.
 This surrounds you and gives you a feeling of being immersed into the entertainment experience.
-A lot of times people will specify a commercial system like that – e.g. a CEO has a new home theatre and he wants that experience in his boardroom, he wants his presentations to have the same wow that he gets from his surround sound system at home.
-As an AV integrator it is our job to educate our clients as to the differences between the systems and the things that make that immersion so specific.
-How much do we need surround sound for your power point presentation and is it going to be that important?
+A lot of times people will specify a commercial audio system like that – e.g. a CEO has a new home theatre and he wants that experience in his boardroom, he wants his presentations to have the same wow that he gets from his surround sound system at home.
+An AV integrator's job is to educate their clients as to the differences between the systems and the things that make that immersion so specific.
+Do we need surround sound for your power point presentation and is it going to be that important?

 If your room is big, the physics of your room means someone isn’t going to be able to hear the front if we have different channels.
 This is something we have to take into consideration.